Ezellll/Ezellll/README.md

 ### Hi there 👋

-I am a 4th year student of  Electrical and Electronics Engineering at Eskişehir Osmangazi University.
-I am interested in Data Science, Machine Learning, Artificial Intelligence and Image processing and I improve myself in these areas with my studies.
+I graduated from Eskişehir Osmangazi University, Department of Electrical and Electronics Engineering with a 3.37/4.00 GPA.
+I am a data scientist skilled in Data Analytics, Data Modeling, SQL and Python.
+I am determined to improve myself and become an expert in this field.

 - 🔭 I’m currently working on **Turkcell Group Company Atmosware**